wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 #### Bulk downloads

-If you want to export a large selection of recordings to be consumed externally you can use the bulk download API.
+If you want to export a large selection of recordings to be consumed externally, you can use the bulk download API.

 First you need to create an export, see the
 [API documentation](https://wazo-platform.org/documentation/console/cdr) for all the available